 Filing weekly claims but not yet receiving benefits?
 Spending hours on hold with ESD?
 Contact your legislators to tell them about your experiences.
 Help our politicians make changes to our unemployment system.
 TAKE ACTION – CLICK HERE!

-The Unemployment Law Project provides low-cost representation and free advice and counsel to people in Washington State who have been denied unemployment benefits or whose award of benefits is being challenged.
+The Unemployment Law Project provides free legal representation, advice, and counsel to people in Washington State who have been denied unemployment benefits or whose award of benefits is being challenged.

-With offices in Seattle and Spokane, Washington, we offer our services to anyone with a Washington State claim.
+With remote services and offices in Seattle and Spokane, we offer assistance to anyone with a Washington State claim.
 Learn More »

 Since its founding, ULP has advocated not only for individual clients, but for protecting and strengthening the employment security rights of the more than four million current and future workers now living in Washington State.
 Rocky economic conditions, recessions, budget battles, and anti-worker politics can undercut or chip away at those rights.
 In addition, just ahead lie nationwide structural changes in employment—because of globalization, robotics, and the gig economy—that will pose even greater challenges to employment security.
 Continue reading